-I was fortunate enough to have grown up in a time when empowered, heroic female characters like Lynda Carter's Wonder Woman, Lindsay Wagner's Bionic Woman and ahead-of-their-time comic book superheroines were becoming more prominent in pop culture (if still sometimes over-sexualized, with apologizes to the iconic metal bikini).
+I was fortunate enough to have grown up in a time when empowered, heroic female characters like Wonder Woman, Bionic Woman and ahead-of-their-time comic book superheroines were becoming more prominent in pop culture (if still sometimes over-sexualized, with apologizes to the iconic metal bikini).
 Thanks largely to the lead set and cemented by Leia, I came of age with storytelling examples of how women were as likely to save the day as their male counterparts – not just in the "Star Wars" films but in the tie-in novels and comics, a concept that quickly found its way into my toy play, too, and the way I saw the world.

 A lot of that was Lucas, but a lot of that was also Carrie.
 She'd pooh-pooh her contribution for the rest of her life, but that steel we saw inside Leia clearly – as we'd learn over the years – came from inside the woman who played her.
 She wasn't just a big screen crush; she was a hero.

 "'Star Wars' brought out something in people," she once told me.
 "And I'm the only girl in it."